dotkernel/dot-controller/docs/book/v3/plugins.md

 ]
 ```

-You don't need to register the plugin factory to a regular dependencies in a configuration
-because `AbstractPluginManager` actually extends `ServiceManager`
+You don't need to register the plugin factory to a regular dependencies in a configuration because `AbstractPluginManager` actually extends `ServiceManager`.

-Access it in a controller.
+Access it in a controller:

 ```php
 //inside a controller